You are currently viewing 66 Fun Ways To Exercise

 Playing Golf

 Golf is a great way to exercise with your friends and colleagues.
 A powerful swing recruits muscles of the whole body and can be very tiring if never done before.
-It also stimulates you mentally by requiring intense focus and strategizing how to get the ball into the whole with as few shots as possible.
+It also stimulates you mentally by requiring intense focus and strategizing how to get the ball into the hole with as few shots as possible.

 Hiking